abhayjohri23/Climate360/README.md

 ![image](https://github.com/abhayjohri23/Climate360/assets/124622368/90f04b59-fdaa-40db-b2df-7daca82a145e)

-**g.
+**h.
 Configuration Page :** To configure theme of the page - dark or lite and other units of weather conditions.
 Eg. Miles per sec (MPS) for wind speed can be changed to Miles per hour (MPHR).

 ![image](https://github.com/abhayjohri23/Climate360/assets/124622368/681c3bd5-0062-4a93-919c-10d47ecbb409)

-**h.
+**i.
+Scrollbars can independently change positions.** (Positions or the selected units of measures are synced with previous pages)

+![image](https://github.com/abhayjohri23/Climate360/assets/124622368/b7f9ff39-2d43-4fa7-a492-0bc16dde7127)

+**j.
 Changed Theme from dark to lite.** This change will be relfected on next pages as well.

-![image](https://github.com/abhayjohri23/Climate360/assets/124622368/b7f9ff39-2d43-4fa7-a492-0bc16dde7127)

-**i.
+![image](https://github.com/abhayjohri23/Climate360/assets/124622368/cd9ca357-b87b-43ec-9d35-21ca94ab6693)

+**k.
 Help and Support Features:**

-![image](https://github.com/abhayjohri23/Climate360/assets/124622368/cd9ca357-b87b-43ec-9d35-21ca94ab6693)

-j.
+![image](https://github.com/abhayjohri23/Climate360/assets/124622368/4ff40237-8b1b-43ad-81b7-d37b6ffbd410)

+l.
 On clicking an option, the data is displayed (with animation like arrow direction changes eventually) - to display the details on side panel.

-![image](https://github.com/abhayjohri23/Climate360/assets/124622368/4ff40237-8b1b-43ad-81b7-d37b6ffbd410)

 ![image](https://github.com/abhayjohri23/Climate360/assets/124622368/abbfcfd9-a15f-4e44-9a45-c5b9e2f18e9f)
 ![image](https://github.com/abhayjohri23/Climate360/assets/124622368/bea9f6c2-a400-4b80-a807-872afd9e007b)